 Close-up shots usually pack a good punch, while images that use the surrounding landscape to set the scene can add a sense of atmosphere and context.

 Accessories are a photographer's best friend, and can help set your images apart.
 If you're going to be shooting with a telephoto lens from the back of a game vehicle, consider buying (or making) a bean-bag for your lens to rest on when shooting out of the window.
-This will help minimise lens shake, whilst also preventing unnecessary damage.
+This will help minimize lens shake, whilst also preventing unnecessary damage.
 A tripod also helps to prevent shake, especially if you're shooting a still subject with a very slow shutter speed (a starry night over the Namibian sand dunes, for example).

 Whatever kind of camera you choose, there are some accessories that are compulsory.
 African safaris are notoriously dusty, and even the tiniest particle of grit or sand can wreak havoc with the internal mechanisms of your camera.
 Consequently, a sturdy dust-proof case is a must for safari photographers.
 Additionally, you never know how long you might be out in the field (especially if you stumble upon a once-in-a-lifetime sighting).
-Therefore, bring backup in the form of extra batteries and memory cards.
+Therefore, bring a backup in the form of extra batteries and memory cards.

 Practice Makes Perfect

 If you're planning on buying new equipment, it's essential that you set time aside to practice with it before you leave.
 Shooting in manual mode (if your camera allows it) often achieves better results, especially when dealing with difficult conditions.
 In order to do so, you'll need to understand terms like shutter speed, aperture, depth of field and ISO; and how to best to use them.
-Read the manual carefully, then head out to your local zoo to familiarise yourself with photographing wildlife; or simply practice on your pets at home.
+Read the manual carefully, then head out to your local zoo to familiarize yourself with photographing wildlife; or simply practice on your pets at home.

 Tailor Your Trip